peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## Dataset information:

 * contains 15 variables and a total of 215 observations
-* was made available by **Ben Roshan** and it is available to download from https://www.kaggle.com/benroshan/factors-affecting-campus-placement
+* made available by **Ben Roshan** and it is available to download from https://www.kaggle.com/benroshan/factors-affecting-campus-placement
 * raw data files are also available within the “raw data” folder of this repo